nghianja/Coding-Assignment/README.md

     - Returns an application or 404 if application not found.
 - List all application by an applicant.
     - GET http://127.0.0.1:8000/applications/?applicant_id={applicant_id}
-    - Returns a list of applications submitted by a single applicant.
+    - Returns a list of applications submitted by a single applicant or 404 if applicant not found.
 - Create a new application.
     - POST http://127.0.0.1:8000/applications/
     - Provides applicant's id and scheme's id in request body.